peastman/statmech/README.md

 This is an introductory textbook on statistical mechanics.
 It is suitable for an undergraduate physics major studying the subject for the first time.
 The only required prerequisites are multivariable calculus and classical mechanics.
+You can read it online at https://web.stanford.edu/~peastman/statmech.

 It is written in [Sphinx](http://sphinx-doc.org) format.
-To build it, type
+To build it as HTML, type

     make html

-This will generate the book in html format under build/html.
+To build it as a PDF, type

+    make latexpdf

+The generated content will be in build/html or build/latex, respectively.